bypung/thousandrooms/README.md

 Load a previously saved game.
 There may be more than one adventurer saved, so make sure you pick the right one!

 ##### New
 Start a brand new adventure.
 You will be able to choose your hero's name.

+You can also choose to start in Ironman mode, which will not allow you to restore a saved game if you die.
+Your game will also not be saved if you kill the program or it crashes, so be careful!

 ### An Empty Room